“How did Taking Children Seriously start?”

 David suggested I read Karl Popper’s Objective Knowledge, then explained the link he saw between Popper’s epistemology and educational theory.
 This was the most exciting idea I had ever heard.
 The more I thought about it, the more practical, real-life implications I could see, and the more valuable I found David’s insight.

-I continued speaking about my ideas, including at libertarian events, conferences, in panel discussions, on radio and TV, and elsewhere.
+I continued speaking about my ideas, including at home educators’s conventions, libertarian events, conferences, in panel discussions, on radio and TV, and elsewhere.
 A few childless libertarians liked my ideas, but I had still not found a single parent who liked what I had to say.

-In 1992, I started running a newsletter for home educators in London, but within a couple of issues some of my subscribers were quite angry with me because I did not want to publish their stuff advocating coercion.
+In 1992, now a mother of two, I started running a newsletter for home educators in London, but within a couple of issues some of my subscribers were quite angry with me because I did not want to publish their stuff advocating coercion.
 Clearly something needed to change.
 What I really wanted to write about was children being free to control their own lives.
 Surely I couldn’t be the only parent in the world who held that a childhood without coercion is possible and desirable?!

 Everyone told me that it was a terrible idea to start my own list.
 Friends on the usenet newsgroups and discussion lists where I was posting said that there was no market for a new list, and that no one would join it.
 They couldn’t understand why I was not happy just to keep posting on the existing forums as I had been doing.
 Even David refused to have anything to do with my Taking Children Seriously list idea, saying that it would never work, because parents would not be interested in it.